pulumi/pulumi-hugo/themes/default/content/templates/kubernetes/_index.md

 * **Programming Languages:** Define infrastructure as code in your favorite language instead of domain-specific languages or clicking through cloud consoles.

-* **Cloud Native Ecosystem Support:** Orchestrate every component (clusters, app workloads, Helm charts, infrastructure, etc.) with code.
+* **Cloud Native Ecosystem Support:** Use Helm charts and native Kubernetes API objects, including integrated Kustomize support, to deploy workloads to your Kubernetes cluster.

-* **Fast, Easy Deployment:** Quickly deploy your Kubernetes cluster and infrastructure with a CLI or from a CI/CD workflow.
+* **Fast, Easy Deployment:** Quickly deploy your Kubernetes cluster and associated infrastructure with the CLI, with a [GitOps workflow](/docs/guides/continuous-delivery/pulumi-kubernetes-operator/), or from a CI/CD workflow.

 * **Rapid Development:** Author, version, test, and release cluster and infrastructure changes just like software.